furatmalkawi29/data-structures-and-algorithms/javascript/tree/README.md

 - **Code Challenge 16**
 - Write an instance method called find-maximum-value.
 Without utilizing any of the built-in methods available to your language, return the maximum value stored in the tree.

+- **Code Challenge 17**
+- Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
+Uses Queue data structure for finding the shortest path.
+It traverses data level by level, instead of reaching the last level in tree first .

 <br>
 <br>